johannes-gehrs/nutrition-diary/README.md

 This app scratches the food data from fddb.info on demand, so it's probbaly not legal to use it on a commercial scale, depending on your jurisdiction.

 If you actually want to use this and run into trouble installing it contact me.
-I used Python 2.7.
+I've used Python 2.7.

 Thanks to http://glyphicons.com/ for providing an icon of a kettle.
 You can click the icon and then it will wobble.